NumEconCopenhagen/NumEconCopenhagen.netlify.com/content/guides/jupyterlab/index.md

 ---
-title: "Jupyter Notebooks - An introduction"
+title: "Running Python in JupyterLab"
 ---

 Jupyter notebook is awesome way of combining writing and coding in the same framework.
 If you haven't seen a Jupyter Notebook before it looks like this.